-Note that the three assignments (1.1, 1.2, and 1.3) are due by midnight Sunday night.
+Note that this week's assignments are due by midnight Sunday night.
 After this, the assignments for each unit will be due every other week.
 The "Project" is not due this week.
 But you should start thinking about what you might want to do.
 Look at the assignments from last year.
 And read the suggestions that George will post occasionally on Piazza.
-We are particularly interested in seeing one or more teams working on the program sheets and program planning project for the ME department (which George will post in the next week or so).
+We are particularly interested in seeing one or more teams working on program sheets.

 Welcome to CS 151.
 We had hoped this would be a traditional classroom-based course, as in the past.
-However, due to the Coronavirus situation, that is not an option; and so, this time around, we are going to run the course entirely online.
-As this is the first time we are teaching this course in this way, we ask for your patience as we proceed.
+However, due to the continuing Coronavirus situation, that is not an option; and so, once again, we are going to run the course entirely online.
+We ask for your patience as we proceed.
 If you think there is a way we could make the course more successful in this format, please feel free to make suggestions.

-In addition, we will be using Piazza for class discussion.
+We will be using Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and instructors.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions on Piazza.
 Just click the rightmost tab above to go to Piazza.
+(Note that you may need to sign up in order to access the course page on Piazza.)
 If you have any problems or feedback for the developers, email email@example.com.

-Even though we are doing this online, we would like to preserve the tradition of working in teams.
+Even though this is an online course, we would like to preserve the tradition of working in teams.
 Ideal size 3, but teams of size 2 or 4 are okay if there are good reasons.
 (Piazza provides a mechanism for you to find teammates.
 See the first announcement there to take advantage of this.)
 Note that, except in extreme circumstances, all team members will receive the same grade.
 Grades for the course will be based on five assignments and a term project.
 Each of the assignments will count for 10% of your grade, and the term project will count for 50% of your grade.